Adolf Hitler in Vienna 1906-1913

 In the same year, on November 10, 1938, after the Anschluss of Austria, a couple of 63 and 59 years, respectively, were deprived of a shop, which was taken away by the local national socialist.
 On August 10, 1939, unable to fight the plight, Morgenstern would write a letter to Adolf Hitler personally, appealing to him as ”your Excellency” and calling for help.
 Although it made its way to the stake in Berchtesgaden and to the Chancellery in Berlin, where the word “Jew” appeared twice in the fields, the letter never reached Hitler.
 It was discovered only half a century later in the archives.
 On October 28, 1941, the Morgenstern couple, who once patronized Adolf Hitler, was deported from Vienna to the ghetto of the city of Lodz.
 Samuel Morgenstern died of starvation in August 1943 and was buried in a cemetery inside the ghetto.
 A year later, Emma was deported to Auschwitz death camp and was killed there as not capable of work at the age of 65.

 Unfortunately, although other buildings on the street have survived, it was at the site of the Morgenstern store that the modern building of Deutsche Bank was built.

 In the early 1910s a building at Neubaugürtel 34-36, a five-minute walk from the Westbahnhof Station in Vienna, witnessed a number of speeches by Karl Hermann Wolf, a well-known speaker and an idol of a young Adolf Hitler.
 He was the leader of the German Radical Party.
 Hotel Wimberger was a traditional meeting place for the nationalists in Vienna at that time.

-The building externally, and especially with regard to the interior, has retained almost the same appearance that Adolf Hitler visited in Vienna.
-The interior of the restaurant, which is located on the ground floor, has not changed since 1871.
+While the exterior of the building changed significantly since the early XX century, the interior of the restaurant, which is located on the ground floor, has slightly changed since 1871.